najnesnaj/pinetime-zephyr/docs/samples/gui/clock/README.md

 ## Requirements

-You have to convert a graphical file to a “C” file, which is like a giant array.
+You have to convert a graphical file to a "C" file, which is like a giant array.

 Have a look at the prj.conf file.